tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\X8A9202.jpeg)<br>
-Bonefish are really skiddish, so you thump around in the boat or they'll be gone.
+Bonefish are really skiddish, so you thump around in the boat and they'll be gone.
 They also spook if you land the fly right on top of their heads, so the trick is to cast a few feet in front of where they're swimming to intercept them.
 <br><br>

 ![](\images\bahamas-album\16920.jpeg)<br>